wenhangao21/ICLR26_Paper_Finder/README.md

 ## 🚀 ICLR_2026 Paper Finder
-This project is a toy example of Paper Finder, designed specifically for ICLR 2026 submissions.
-It serves as a good reference for building your own AI Recommender.
+This project started as a finder designed specifically for only the ICLR 2026 submissions.
+We provide the open source implementation as it serves as a good reference for building your own AI Paper Recommender.

-### 📓 Guideline for Building Your Own Reommender
+### 📓 Guideline for Building Your Own Recommender
 Follow along with `Tutorial_Making_Paper_Recommenders.ipynb`.

 ### 📓 Jupyter Notebook for Online Deployment